Snohomish County assistance programs.

 • Temporary Assistance for Needy Families (TANF/WorkFirst): The agency can provide monthly to qualified people cash grants, financial aid and medical assistance to eligible low to moderate income families with minor children in the home.

-• Rent help - They administer their own programs, and can also refer individuals to rent assistance in Snohomish County.
+• Rent help - They administer their own programs, and can also refer individuals to additional agencies.

 Other programs run are Diversion Cash Assistance (DCA), General Assistance (GAU, GAX), and Refugee Cash Assistance (RCA).
 Call them at (877) 501 - 2233